gvwilson/thirdbit/src/fiction/in-heck/index.md

 Special Blazes scratched under his eyepatch with one clawed finger.
 "So you're one of the missing Mattock sisters?
 Seems unlikely—as I recall, they were buffalo, not bots.
-Doesn't mean you dn't have something fancy-dance that these guys don't recognize."
+Doesn't mean you don't have something fancy-dance that these guys don't recognize."
 He jerked his thumb at the bots.
 "But I'm willing to take that chance."